acehood0126/acehood0126/README.md

 <h1 align="center">
 </h1>
 <p>
-&nbsp;Senior Web2 & Web3 engineer with over 3+ years of experience in BlockChain and for 7+ years in web, mobile and desktop applications design, development, and maintenance.
+&nbsp;Senior web2 & web3 engineer with over 3+ years of experience in web3 world and for 7+ years in web, mobile and desktop applications design, development, and maintenance.
 Possesses diverse experience of creating multiple highly scalable applications using different tech stacks.
-Leaded successful transition from Web2 stacks to combination of Web2 & Web3 stacks to improve Web3 system performance which is the focus and the future of our life, so for now implemented <b>DApps</b>, <b>DeFi</n>, <b>NFT Marketplaces</b>, <b>NFT Mint Websites</b>, <b>Token Launchpads</b>.
+Leaded successful transition from web2 stacks to combination of web2 & web3 stacks to improve web3 system performance which is the focus and the future of our life, so for now implemented <b>DApps</b>, <b>DeFi</n>, <b>NFT Marketplaces</b>, <b>NFT Mint Websites</b>, <b>Token Launchpads</b>.
 Have worked in all phases of the project life cycle, using a wide variety of tools and frameworks.
 </p>

 ## Experienced Blockchain Networks